-In implementing a yield analysis system like yieldHUB, a database is usually required and there is a step of processing the STDF datalogs and storing the processed data into the database.
+To implement a yield analysis system like yieldHUB, a database is usually required.
+There is a step of processing the STDF datalogs and storing the processed data into the database.

 The reason for doing this is that the STDF is designed to be efficient in saving the data near real time as the test program is running.
 However, this data structure is not efficient for reporting purposes.
 The data needs to be organized into a different data structure designed to be efficient for reporting.

-In implementing the yieldHUB database, the main goals were speed and the least amount of storage.
+In implementing the yieldHUB database, the main goals are speed and the least amount of storage.
 In most cases, database tables with table-level locking are sufficient for this purpose.